Ivanka Trump Is Promoting An Initiative To

 Meanwhile, all of her namesake brand's clothing and other products have been made in foreign factories for years.
 (Ivanka stepped away from the daily operations of the company in early 2017, though she's still profiting from it.)
 Ivanka Trump-branded dresses hail from in Indonesia, her suit jackets are made in Vietnam, denim pants are created in Bangladesh, and shoes turn out to be from Ethiopia.

 Some of the family's Trump products have been made in places such as Turkey, Slovenia, Mexico, and Germany.
-First lady Melania Trump's jewelry line has also been outsourced.
+First lady Melania Trump's jewellery line has also been outsourced.

 But the most ironic bit is that the president's Mar-a-Lago resort in Palm Beach, FL is currently seeking approval from the Department of Labor to hire 78 foreign guest workers for the next winter season.